TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- bug: crash in openal when creating new tab in editor after having played in the first tab

 - consider putting nades to the primary hand for better aiming consistency when quickthrowing
 - minimally buff pro90 over zamieć: perhaps increase the round's impact a little?